Financial-Times/upp-provisioners/README.md

 Decommission an environment
 ---------------------------
+Note: make sure to disable termination protection for each machine before, otherwise the decom will not work: find your instances in AWS console, and for each of them right click -> Instance Settings -> Change Termination Protection -> Yes, Disable.
 ```
 ## Secret used during decommissioning to decrypt keys - stored in LastPass.
 ## Lastpass: coco-provisioner-ansible-vault-pass